medishen/.github/profile/README.md

 **Welcome to Medishn!**
-Here, I bring educational and technical projects to life, along with my
+Here, I bring educational and technical projects to life, along with my own ideas.